-Diversity Process Group Seminar: This seminar is an opportunity for trainees to develop their awareness in diversity through discussion and experiential process and is led by a licensed psychologist.
+Diversity Process/Discussion Group: This group is an opportunity for trainees to develop their awareness in diversity through discussion and interpersonal group process and is led by a licensed psychologist.
 It is conducted for 1.5hrs per week and for fall and spring semesters, subject to change based on the group's interest and needs (could be conducted bi-weekly, or held for an hour instead of 1.5 hours).
 Our agency believes that self-awareness is vital to the development of a competent practitioner.
-Trainees will be invited to present on their own cultural identities, discuss diversity issues that arise in the everyday setting and larger society, how these relate to their own social identities, and reflect on how these impact interpersonal and relational dynamics.
+Thus, trainees will be invited to present on their own cultural identities, discuss diversity issues that arise in the everyday setting and larger society, how these relate to their own social identities, and reflect on how these impact interpersonal and relational dynamics.
 The purpose of this is to help trainees advance their multicultural awareness and cultural humility in order to better serve their clients.
 Although this group serves clinical work, it is not supervision or about specific cases.
 Psychology interns are combined with two advanced practicum counselors for this experience.
 It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion in this group.
 In order to ensure the emotional safety of trainees, information discussed in this group is entirely confidential and is not part of the evaluation process.